tokyo-cards/docs/en/collectables/non_primals.md

 It's possible to obtain a single random Non-Primal Card from a lootbox on this website.
 Or it's possible to find a seconded hand one on Opensea.io

-[Portal to the Lootbox Page](/temple/?lang=en&tab=1) (Must Install Metamask) [Portal to the Opensea Page]() (Must Install Metamask)
+[Portal to the Lootbox Page](/temple/?lang=en&tab=1) (Must Install Metamask)

+[Portal to the Opensea Page]() (Must Install Metamask)

 #### From Crafting
 It's also possible to get one card from a [Card Forger]().
 A [Card Forger]() will help to [Forge]() a Non-Primal Card with 4 [Primals](/wiki/?slug=/collectables/primals&lang=en) of the same rarity.

-Of course, the [Card Forger]() will be happy to collect a fee from it.
+Of course, the [Card Forger]() will be happy to collect a fee from doing so.

 For example: